hjkissinger/hjkissinger.github.io/_posts/2023-05-17-ReverieBooksCT.md

 ###Data Management Protocol

-Data management protocols provided to the client included:
+Data management protocols given to the client included:
 * Data entry steps for book acquisition and sale
 * Expansion of the InventorySold clone
 * Data extraction for Tableau analysis and visualization